arumugasami/rest-api-proj/README.md

 RestAssured framework is used to make the assertions.
 It has inbuilt methods to test the response that is returned.

 Only BDD tests(which are acceptance tests) are written.
-The unit test to test the specific units are not w
+The unit test to test the specific units are not covered as part of this challenge